iamsangshan/covid19-hospitals-map/README.md

 ﻿# covid19-hospitals-map

- I did this project as part of my learning and exploring in Javascript.
+ I did this project as part of my learning and exploring Javascript and Bootstrap framework.

  Working on doing the same in Python.